anttikantee/wbc/README.md

   * `wbcco2`: takes two of {pressure, temperature, dissolved CO2} and calculates the missing value, along with headspace CO2 required to push the beer out
+  * `wbcso2`: calculate the amount of metabisulfite to add, given the desired [molecular] SO2 level and pH
   * `wbcsolve`: takes two of {volume, extract, strength} and calculates the missing value, making it for example possible to "play with" simple sugar recipes, or calculate "ppg" from